 There is nothing wrong with indulging with fun bets like Super Bowl coin toss betting, so long as you are clear that it is entirely random, and provides poor value, and that you keep these principles in mind if you intend to bet for profit.

-One of the reasons that the Super Bowl coin toss has captured bettors’ imagination is that from 1998-2011 the NFC recorded 14 consecutive wins – that’s 2 to the power of 14, or decimal odds of 16,001.00 This, along with the NFC's 68.63% win rate in the Super Bowl coin toss (35/51), gave rise to a familiar misconception about random events such as a coin toss.
+One of the reasons that the Super Bowl coin toss has captured bettors’ imagination is that from 1998-2011 the NFC recorded 14 consecutive wins – that’s two to the power of 14, or decimal odds of 16,001.00.
+This, along with the NFC's 67.30% win rate in the Super Bowl coin toss (35/52), gave rise to a familiar misconception about random events such as a coin toss (people begin to believe that it isn't actually random).

-Many bettors fail to see that as the coin has no memory – each flip is totally independent – such a streak isn’t statistically significant, and this is explained by the law of large numbers.
-This is discussed in a separate article regarding the Gambler’s Fallacy.
-This has given rise to the aforementioned speculation of the coins being biased, due to the fact that they are especially made for the occasion.
+Many bettors fail to see that as the coin has no memory – each flip is totally independent – and a streak over 52 coin tosses isn’t statistically significant.
+This is explained by the law of large numbers (something that has also been discussed in a separate article regarding the Gambler’s Fallacy).
+A lack of understanding surrounding probability has given rise to the aforementioned speculation of the coins being biased, due to the fact that they are especially made for the occasion.

 Fun, but understand value